kushaniperera/Blog/pages/Madary & Metzinger 2016.md

 - "The goal of this article is to present a first list of ethical concerns that may arise from research and personal use of virtual reality (VR) and related technology, and to offer concrete recommendations for minimizing those risks."
+	- The UI is the form of experiential content that gives rise to autophenomenological reports of the type “I am this!”
 - Behavior is context sensitive and the mind is plastic, which is to say that it is capable of being continuously shaped and re-shaped by a host of causal factors.
+	- depersonalization, individuals experience an unreality of the bodily self, and in the case of derealization, individuals experience the external world as unreal.
 - suggest that our environment, including technology and other humans, has an unconscious influence on our behavior.
 - As investigations into VR have interestingly shown, a phenomenal reality as such becomes more real – in terms of the subjective experience of presence – as more agents recognizing one and interacting with one are contained in this reality.
 - VR can create a situation in which the user’s entire environment is determined by the creators of the virtual world, including “social hallucinations” induced by advanced avatar technology.